Newsletter

 view spaces

-The writer and monsignor Antoni Maria Alcove I Sureda was born in Manacor in 1862.
-As a great religious devotee, he left a legacy of works in the Catalan language that is part of our traditional heritage.
-Together with Francesc de Borja Moll, they created the Catalan-Valencian-Balearic dictionary, for which they were renowned.
+The priest and writer Antoni Maria Alcover i Sureda was born in Manacor in 1862.
+He held important positions in the ecclesiastical hierarchy and left us an important legacy of works in the Catalan language that form part of our traditional history.
+Among them is the collection of “Rondalles Mallorquines d’en Jordi d’es Racó”.
+Likewise, together with Francesc de Borja Moll, he created the Diccionari Català-Valencía-Balear, for which he is best known.

 Made up of eight halls, the Lluc Museum features a diverse group of archaeological artefacts, treasures, Mallorcan alcoves, sacred imaginary, ceramics, paintings, artisanal textiles and part of the famous work by Josep Coli Bardolet.
 It was inaugurated in 1952, and has received numerous donations from a number of collectors and artists.
 An essential space for passionate art lovers.